-Positio From COUNT REQUIRED (R)/ Optional (O) FIELD NAME DATA TYPE AVAILABLE VALUES AND Format details DATA DEFINITION AND ADDITIONAL INFORMATION 1 2 2 R Transaction Code Numeric 31 Transaction code for plan summary record.
+POSITION FROM COUNT REQUIRED (R)/ OPTIONAL (O) FIELD NAME DATA TYPE AVAILABLE VALUES AND FORMAT DETAILS DATA DEFINITION AND ADDITIONAL INFORMATION 1 2 2 R Transaction Code Numeric 31 Transaction code for plan summary record.
 One per plan.
-3 8 6 R Employer Number Numeric 000100 to 999999 The unique identification number assigned by PERA where the first four digits represent the main PERA-as- signed ID number and last two digits are the suffix code.
-9 10 2 R Plan ID Numeric 01: Basic 02: Coordinated 03: Police &amp; Fire (includes consolidated local plans) 07: Privatization 11: Correctional 14: DCP Ambulance 15: DCP Physician 16: DCP Elected Official 17: DCP City Manager 99: Exempt Re-em- ployed PERA Benefit Recipient (a person drawing a monthly retirement or disability benefit) PERA will use the Plan ID to determine the applicable contribution rates and perform validations of the salary, deductions, and employer contributions reported for the coverage and paid dates.
+3 8 6 R Employer Number Numeric 000100 to 999999 The unique identification number assigned by PERA where the first four digits represent the main PERA-assigned ID number and last two digits are the suffix code.
+9 10 2 R Plan ID Numeric 01: Basic 02: Coordinated 03: Police & Fire (includes consolidated local plans) 07: Privatization 11: Correctional 14: DCP Ambulance 15: DCP Physician 16: DCP Elected Official 17: DCP City Manager 99: Exempt Re-employed PERA Benefit Recipient (a person drawing a monthly retirement or disability benefit) PERA will use the Plan ID to determine the applicable contribution rates and perform validations of the salary, deductions, and employer contributions reported for the coverage and paid dates.
 11 11 1 R Increase / Decrease Alphanu- meric + = Increase/positive - = Decrease/negative Indicates whether the Plan Total is a positive or negative amount.
 A negative cannot be reported for any of the DCP accounts.
-12 23 12 R Plan Total Numeric 00000000000000 to 9999999999999 Include leading zeros and no decimal Net total of the employee deductions and employer contributions for each plan.
+12 23 12 R Plan Total Numeric 000000000000 to 9999999999999 Include leading zeros and no decimal Net total of the employee deductions and employer contributions for each plan.
 This amount must equal the sum of these fields for the reported plan: Member Total, Employer Total, and Additional Total.
 Data must have two decimal positions with implied decimal point (\$3,800.15 would appear as 000000380015).
-24 24 1 R Increase / Decrease Alpha- numeric + = Increase/positive - = Decrease/negative Indicates whether the Member Total is a positive or negative amount.
+24 24 1 R Increase / Decrease Alphanu- meric + = Increase/positive - = Decrease/negative Indicates whether the Member Total is a positive or negative amount.
 DCP Plans cannot have a negative Member Total.
-25 36 12 R Member Total Numeric 0000000000000 to 999999999999 Include leading zeros and no decimal Net total of the Member contribution amounts.
+25 36 12 R Member Total Numeric 000000000000 to 999999999999 Include leading zeros and no decimal Net total of the Member contribution amounts.
 This amount must equal the sum of all Member Amounts reported in the Detail Transactions Record for this plan.
 Data must have two decimal positions with implied decimal point.
-Example: \$3,800.15 would appear as 000000380015 37 37 1 R Increase / Decrease Alpha- numeric + = Increase/positive - = Decrease/negative Indicates whether the Employer Total is a positive (+) or a negative (-) amount.
+Example: \$3,800.15 would appear as 000000380015 37 37 1 R Increase / Decrease Alphanu- meric + = Increase/positive - = Decrease/negative Indicates whether the Employer Total is a positive (+) or a negative (-) amount.
 DCP Plans cannot have a negative Employer Total.

-POSITI From COUNT REQUIRED (R)/ Optional (O) FIELD NAME DATA TYPE AVAILABLE VALUES AND Format details DATA DEFINITION AND ADDITIONAL INFORMATION 38 49 12 R Employer Total Numeric 0000000000000 to 9999999999999 Include leading zeros and no decimal Net total of the Employer contribution amount.
-This amount must equal the sum of the Employer Contri- butions reported in the Detail Transactions Record for this plan For the coordinated plan this should equal the match amount Data must have two decimal positions with implied decimal point.
-50 50 1 R Increase / Decrease Alpha- numeric + = Increase/positive - = Decrease/negative Indicates whether the Additional Total is a positive (+) or a negative (-) amount.
+POSITION FROM COUNT REQUIRED (R)/ OPTIONAL (O) FIELD NAME DATA TYPE AVAILABLE VALUES AND FORMAT DETAILS DATA DEFINITION AND ADDITIONAL INFORMATION 38 49 12 R Employer Total Numeric 00000000000 to 999999999999999999999999999999999999 Net total of the Employer contribution amount.
+This amount must equal the sum of the Employer Contributions reported in the Detail Transactions Record for this plan For the coordinated plan this should equal the match amount Data must have two decimal positions with implied decimal point.
+50 50 1 R Increase / Decrease Alphanu- meric + = Increase/positive - = Decrease/negative Indicates whether the Additional Total is a positive (+) or a negative (-) amount.
 DCP Plans cannot have a negative Additional Total.
-51 62 12 R Employer Additional Total Numeric 0000000000000 to 9999999999999 Include leading zeros and no decimal Net total of the Employer Additional contribution amount.
+51 62 12 R Employer Additional Total Numeric 000000000000 to 9999999999999 Include leading zeros and no decimal Net total of the Employer Additional contribution amount.
 Data must have two decimal positions with implied decimal point.
 63 68 6 R Number of detail records Numeric Right justify Fill with leading zeros Number of detail records associated with summary record.
 69 200 132 R Pad with blanks Unused - Reserved for future expansion